MarkBind/markbind/packages/cli/test/functional/test_site/testPanelMarkdownParsing.md

 <panel minimized>
 line 1 which behaves as per normal ( empty line still counts )

-lines 3 onward are 'placed' outside of the component as it is a minimized normal panel (inline element) ...
+lines 3 onward are 'placed' outside of the component as it is a minimized panel (inline element) ...
 ...
 </panel>